 Gaining Buy In from the Police Department & Forensics Unit to Adopt a Secure Records Storage Platform

 Not everyone initially saw how beneficial Laserfiche could be in their department.
 “In the beginning, I was going around and ‘selling’ Laserfiche in our city, trying to get everyone to start using it.
 The Police Department was very reluctant; they didn’t trust it and didn’t think it was secure.
 But two months after my sales pitch, they had been keeping their cases on thumb drives, and someone lost their thumb drive!
 In addition to that, they were using access databases to keep their felony folders, and they were crashing.
-Because I’m their project manager, they called me and were desperately looking for a solution – I said, ’it’s Laserfiche!’,” Coleman stated enthusiastically.
+Because I’m their project manager, they called me and were desperately looking for a solution – I said, ’it’s Laserfiche!’,” Jenkins stated enthusiastically.

 “I went over and did a demo, and I showed them that it’s very secure and that they could put their felony folders inside of Laserfiche.
 When I showed them how they could use security tags to make things every more secure, they completely bought into it.
 Now they are the biggest user in the city of Fayetteville.
 They’re always bringing ideas to me and asking how they can use it differently.”

 After adopting Laserfiche, their Police Department contributed a significant win for The City of Fayetteville.
 “We have done several projects with them for our citizens.
 A good instance of this is the house check form.
-If someone is going on vacation or out of the state, they can actually fill out a form,” said Coleman.
+If someone is going on vacation or out of the state, they can actually fill out a form,” said Jenkins.
 “Once that form comes in, an officer will get assigned to go and monitor the home until they come back off vacation.
 That was a big win for the police department and the citizens.”

 “We also did a request for service form for Forensics, and that was probably the largest form that we’ve done.
-It has a complex workflow as they took four forms for services and created one form that has worked out fantastically,” added Coleman.
+It has a complex workflow as they took four forms for services and created one form that has worked out fantastically,” added Jenkins.

 Implementing Business Process Automation (BPA) Citywide